 Washington Criminal Statute of Limitations Laws

-When Does A Statute Of Limitations Begin To Run?
+When Does A Statute Of Limitation Begin?

-Crimes Without A Time Limit
+Crimes Without a Time Limit

-Code Sections Revised Code of Washington Sec.
+Revised Code of Washington Sec.
 9A.04.080

 Felonies